 The AMF invokes Nsmf_PDUSession_UpdateSMContext, in which information about multicast group is included.

-NOTE 1: It’s SA2’s choice to decide whether the network and UE support multicast session join/leave operation via UP e.g. IGMP Join/Leave.
+NOTE 1: It’s out of scope of this document whether the network and UE support multicast session join/leave operation via UP e.g. IGMP Join/Leave.

 If MBS context is not available in (MB)-SMF, (MB)-SMF interacts with UDM/UDR to check whether a multicast context for the multicast group exists in the system.